hetvi2309/car_price-dataset-using-python/README.md

 ## Conclusion

-This project demonstrates practical implementation of data analysis and visualization techniques using Python.
-It provides valuable insights into the used automobile market and strengthens foundational skills in Exploratory Data Analysis (EDA).
+In this project, you will learn how to apply data analysis and visualization techniques using Python.
+It offers insights into the used car market and adds to basic skills on Exploratory Data Analysis (EDA).